Richard-Burns/SimpleMixer/README.md

 - presets for toxes and post fx media
 - Fix Warpa so it uses the same UIKit as SimpleMixer

+###### 1.3.4

+New Features

+- Added Video Device In Tox
+- Added Spout In Tox
+- Added NDI In Tox
+- Added Video Stream In Tox
+- Added Webpage In Tox

+Bug Fixes

+- Fixed broken replicator in movie bin
+- Turned off spout out by default

 ###### 1.3.3

 - Fixed the resolution setup so now whatever resolution is set in settings is the final output.